logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 +++++++++++++++++++++++++++++++++++++++++++++

-The B7 report provides detailed identification of the funding source under which service contacts were delivered.
-It also aggregates those contacts into counts of episodes and clients, although episodes and clients can be counted in more than one category.
+The B7 report provides detailed identification of the funding source under which service contacts were delivered during the reporting period.
+It also aggregates those contacts into counts of episodes and clients.
+Note that episodes and clients can be counted within more than one category.

 It applies to hAPI (headspace) data only.